M.H.A. Admission Requirements

 The M.H.A. program draws individuals from varied healthcare organizations, including hospitals, assisted-living facilities, managed care organizations, healthcare systems and pharmaceutical companies, in addition to clinical professionals and military personnel.
 While mid- to senior-level professionals in healthcare and related fields comprise a large number of applicants, individuals who are highly motivated and disciplined, and who have earned a bachelor's degree from an accredited college or university, are welcome to apply for admission consideration.

-On-campus or online?
+On-campus or online/hybrid?

 Applications for admission to the Online M.H.A.
 Program are due: